joelboersma/Bookworm/README.md

 Steve Give Us Jobs

 # Set Up
-Please modify the bundle identifier in Signing & Capabilities to your own unique bundle ID to test on a device.
+If testing on an external device, please modify the bundle identifier in Signing & Capabilities to your own unique bundle ID.

 # Project Summary
 Bookworm